decentology/fast-floward-1/week2/day1/readMe.md

   }
 }
 ```
-4. Account - this means we can access our thing anywhere inside the account that our thing is defined.
+4. Account - this means we can access our thing anywhere inside the account that it is defined.
 Remember: we can deploy multiple contracts to one account.

 ### pub(set)